EricFan24/GayMenProject/README.md

 # GayMenProject

-Used computational linguistics to analyze a 400-story corpus from The Gay Men Project.
+Using computational linguistics to analyze a 400-story corpus from The Gay Men Project.
 CoNLL and sentiment data produced by Stanford CoreNLP.